manu-unter/navigator/README.md

       > The `LazyColumn` [seems to keep me from using animations](https://stackoverflow.com/a/67452325/4887966) for
       > expanding and collapsing nodes.
 I decided to prioritize responsiveness over animations here and went for the
       > `LazyColumn` without animations.
-    - [ ] Scrolling performance analysis - Scrolling still lags a bit in large directories despite the `LazyColumn` - will investigate this if I still find the time
+    - [x] Scrolling performance analysis - Scrolling works smoothly on macOS, which is why I blame the underlying Windows implementation and won't spend more effort on this
 - [x] Test Coverage
     - [x] Navigator component (most are deactivated due to missing test API implementations)
     - [x] DirectoryTree component